 Questions and answers related to compulsory education

-Compulsory education ends when the student reaches the age of 18 or when they complete an upper secondary qualification (a general upper secondary qualification or vocational qualification) or an equivalent qualification gained abroad.
+Compulsory education ends when the student reaches the age of 18 or when they complete an upper secondary qualification (a general upper secondary qualification or a vocational qualification) or an equivalent qualification is gained abroad.

 It can also be completed in education provided for the transition phase between comprehensive school education and upper secondary education.
-Currently education provided at transition points includes voluntary additional basic education (also known as year 10), preparatory education for general upper secondary education and preparatory education for vocational education and training.
-From autumn 2022, these programmes will be combined to form preparatory education and training for education leading to a qualification.
-Compulsory education may also be completed in folk high school programmes intended for students who are required to attend compulsory education.
+Currently, education provided at transition points includes voluntary additional basic education (also known as year 10), preparatory education for general upper secondary education (LUVA) and preparatory education and training for vocational education and training (VALMA).
+These programmes will be combined from autumn 2022 to form preparatory education for programmes leading to an upper secondary qualification (TUVA).

 Students in need of intensive special needs support can complete their compulsory education in preparatory education and training for work and independent living.